Skip to Content

 Keen Sense of Smell

-Birds harness their remarkable sense of smell to navigate vast migration routes, detecting subtle odor cues that guide them homeward.
+Birds like blue jays, which exhibit partial migration patterns, harness their remarkable sense of smell to navigate vast migration routes, detecting subtle odor cues that guide them homeward.

 You’ll be amazed to learn that scent mapping helps these aerial adventurers create mental coordinates of their journey.